 Get a glimpse of London, as Kayaking London helps you kayak down the Thames.
 Kayaking London is made up of a modest team of professionals with over 25 years of experience in coaching attached to their names.
 As you paddle through the river, you can get splendid views of London's popular landmarks: Houses of Parliament, Big Ben, Tower Bridge and HMS Belfast.
 They offer a great range of courses for people of all experience levels.

 If you're fed up of the run-of-the-mill entertainment options in the city, then the Boat Show will be your chance to have a refreshing night out.
 Aboard a permanently moored vessel, this combination of comedy and nightclub guarantees entertainment.
 The comedy club is meant for people 18 and above, while the nightclub allows only above-21s.
 This unique venue is also great for private parties.

 The British Museum is one of London's top tourist attractions, as well as a major scholarly resource.
-Its collection was bequeathed to the nation in 1753, and the museum's distinctive Greek Revivalist structure was built during the 19th Century.
-The collection expanded massively during the heyday of the British Empire, leading to the museum's notoriety for plundering sources all over the globe and leaving it with over 6.5 million objects to look after.
-The displays cover about 5.5 hectares (14 acres) and it is simply too tiring to tackle them all in one visit.
-The best way is to pick a collection or exhibition that interests you, explore that, and make return visits.
-And if you haven't got time for a proper visit, drop in for a coffee at the lovely Court Restaurant.
-Admission is free but charges may apply for temporary exhibitions.
+Its collection was bequeathed to the nation in 1753, and the museum's distinctive Greek Revival structure was constructed during the 19th Century.
+The collection expanded massively during the heyday of the British Empire, leading to the museum's reputation for controversially acquiring from sources all over the globe, leaving it with over 6.5 million objects.
+The displays cover about 5.5 hectares (14 acres) making it impossible to see everything in one visit.
+The famous Rosetta Stone, Assyrian Reliefs, Parthenon Marbles, and the vast Egyptian collection are a few of the British Museum's most well known exhibits.